CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 - Application Profile: Vendor or Application-specific profile

 - Payload: Payload for POST, responses, and native DLT transactions.
-The payload is specific to the current ODAP phase.
+The payload is specific to the current SATP phase.

 - Payload Hash: hash of the current message payload.

-In addition to the attributes that belong to ODAP s schema, each log entry REQUIRES the following attributes:
+In addition to the attributes that belong to SATP s schema, each log entry REQUIRES the following attributes:

 * timestamp REQUIRED: timestamp referring to when the log entry was generated (UNIX format).

-* source_gateway_pubkey REQUIRED: the public key of the gateway initiating a transfer.
+* origin_gateway_pubkey REQUIRED: the public key of the gateway initiating a transfer.

-* source_gateway_dlt_system REQUIRED: the ID  of the source DLT.
+* origin_gateway_dlt_system REQUIRED: the ID  of the source DLT.

-* recipient_gateway_pubkey REQUIRED: the public key of the gateway involved in a transfer.
+* destination_gateway_pubkey REQUIRED: the public key of the gateway involved in a transfer.

-* recipient_gateway_dlt_system REQUIRED: the ID of the recipient gateway involved in a transfer.
+* destination_gateway_dlt_system REQUIRED: the ID of the destination Gateway involved in a transfer.

 * logging_profile REQUIRED: contains the profile regarding the logging procedure.
 Default is a local store.